streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

 Campaign tier correlates with save rate stability.
 Artists on higher-tier campaigns see more stable save rates because the larger sample size smooths out daily variance.
 Artists on lower-tier campaigns see more volatility, which can make it harder to identify real trends.

 Returning listeners save at 4x the rate of first-time listeners.
+For strategies on growing the segment of listeners who return voluntarily, the Spotify super listeners guide covers how to identify and cultivate your top 1-2% of fans.
 This is the most underappreciated data point in our dataset.
-When a listener comes back to your track on their own — not through a playlist, not through an ad — they save at roughly 4x the rate of someone hearing you for the first time.
+When a listener comes back to your track on their own -- not through a playlist, not through an ad -- they save at roughly 4x the rate of someone hearing you for the first time.
 This means anything you do to encourage repeat listening (strong hooks, memorable melodies, social media reinforcement) directly boosts your save rate.

 Save Rate Red Flags: When to Worry